Use In Commerce For Trademarks or Service Marks (1(a))

 Change Trademark or Patent Ownership

-Opposition Proceeding
+Abandoned Trademark Opposition Proceeding

-TTAB Discovery Conference Checklist
+Oppositions-The Underdog TTAB Discovery Conference Checklist

 Amend to Supplemental Register?
-Knockout Searching
+Does not Function as a Mark

 Trademark Specimen Statement of Use (SOU)